Gustavoaluiz/ArchScale/README.md

     --train_model transformer --depth 16 --ctx_len 32768 --max_tokens 4e10 \
     --train_name scaling_mup_rbase_varlen
 ```
 where the symbol in the train_name, `rbase`, will trigger the model use a larger RoPE base for long-context training and `varlen` will applies variable length training that seperates documents based on the EOS tokens.
+Our codebase currently supports training with a maximum of 128K sequence length for a d20 model with `--fsdp_save_mem=true`.

 For variable length training on Mamba-1 based models, extra dependencies need to be installed: